 For restrictable disease, schools are responsible for upholding regulations regarding school exclusion.
-The information in Symptoms-Based Guidance (pages 8-12) and in Disease-Specific Guidance (pages 12-21) can assist with decision-making based on symptoms and/or based on diagnosis by a licensed health care provider.
-A positive CLIA-waived or at-home rapid test for COVID-19 is considered diagnostic and requires exclusion.
+The information in Symptoms-Based Guidance (pages 8-9) and in Disease-Specific Guidance (pages 12-21) can assist with decision-making based on symptoms and/or based on diagnosis by a licensed health care provider.
 Per Oregon public health law [OAR 333-019-0010], school communication with the LPHA may be required to verify exclusion requirements.

 Reportable diseases must be reported to the LPHA by diagnosing health care practitioners and laboratories.
 In general, school staff do not diagnose and therefore are not responsible for reporting.
-However, a positive CLIA-waived or at-home rapid test for COVID-19 is considered diagnostic or school staff may receive information from a parent or other source regarding a student's diagnosis.
+However, school staff may receive information from a parent or other source regarding a student's diagnosis.
 The school may need to communicate this information to the LPHA to determine appropriate response, as well as to monitor disease clusters or outbreaks.
-For diseases which are reportable (see lists on this OHA page),the LPHA may provide directions regarding whether the case is confirmed, as well as guidance about the student's return to school, and any action necessary to prevent the spread of disease to others.
+For diseases which are reportable (see lists on this OHA page), the LPHA may provide directions regarding whether the case is confirmed, as well as guidance about the student's return to school, and any action necessary to prevent the spread of disease to others.